servtep/MCADDF-Microsoft-Cybersecurity-Attack-Detection-Defense-Framework/MASTER_INDEX_UNIFIED.md

+# Microsoft Cybersecurity Attack, Detection \& Defense Framework

+**Maintained by:** SERVTEP (France)
+**Lead Architect:** Pchelnikau Artur
+**Version:** 1.0 (Final Verified)

+## Executive Overview

+This document serves as the master index for the **Microsoft Cybersecurity Attack, Detection \& Defense Framework**, a comprehensive operational project developed by the research division of **SERVTEP**.
+Curated under the technical leadership of **Pchelnikau Artur**, this framework provides a structured, tactical roadmap through 501 verified vectors in the modern adversarial lifecycle.

+Unlike traditional pentest checklists, this framework is designed as a holistic resource for Purple Teaming.
+It bridges the critical gap between offensive tradecraft (Red Team), detection engineering (Blue Team), and architectural hardening (Defense), specifically tailored for **hybrid enterprise environments** (Windows Active Directory, Microsoft Entra ID, Azure, and Microsoft 365).

+## Scope and Architecture

+The framework is methodically organized by tactical phase, mapping the progression of a sophisticated adversary.
+It encompasses:

+* **Hybrid Identity Vectors:** Deep-dive methodologies for compromising and defending the synchronization points between on-premises AD and the cloud.
+* **Cloud-Native Exploitation:** Targeted techniques for Azure Resources, Logic Apps, and SaaS persistence mechanisms.
+* **Tactical Depth:** A granular breakdown of 501 specific procedures, ranging from standard enumeration to advanced exploitation, all rigorously validated by Pchelnikau Artur and the SERVTEP technical team.

+## How to Use This Framework

+This file acts as the central navigational hub for the repository.

+* **ID System:** Each technique is assigned a unique identifier (e.g., `REC-AD-001`, `CA-DUMP-005`) for precise referencing in reports and SIEM rules.
+* **MITRE Mapping:** Use the MITRE T-codes (e.g., `T1590.001`) to correlate techniques with threat intelligence feeds.
+* **File Paths:** Direct references to the detailed markdown files allow for modular access to execution steps, prerequisites, and operational security (OpSec) considerations.

+> **⚠️ DISCLOSURE \& COMPLIANCE**
+> This repository is intended strictly for **authorized security testing, educational purposes, and defensive research**.
+The techniques documented herein involve mechanisms that can disrupt critical business operations.
+Users are responsible for ensuring all activities are conducted within the scope of a signed Rule of Engagement (RoE) and in compliance with all applicable laws and regulations (e.g., CFAA, GDPR).

 # CATEGORY 1: RECONNAISSANCE & DISCOVERY (18 Techniques)

 | ID | Technique Name | MITRE | CVE | Environment | File Path |